Data accuracy note

 The Farmette Camp offers a unique outdoor experience for children, connecting them with nature and agricultural activities.

-Denver Jewish Day School Farmette Camp is a outdoor & nature summer camp in Denver, CO for ages 5 to 10.
+Denver Jewish Day School Farmette Camp is a outdoor & nature summer camp in Denver, CO.
 Tuition starts at $0 per week.
-The camp runs full_day sessions.
-Enrollment is currently unknown.

 Farmette Camp - Week 1 (Ages 5-10)